hull museum quarter

 Hull’s Museum Quarter is 2 mins mooch from Hideout Hotel.

-You’ll find the museums quarter on the high street in the heart of the Old Town, on the banks of the river Hull.
+You’ll find the museum quarter on the High Street in the heart of the Old Town, on the banks of the River Hull.
 The old warehouses, merchant dwellings, lanes and pubs nearby all lend the unique charm to this historic district.
 Enjoy all the museums for free!
-It’s just a short 6-minute walk from our boutique city centre hotel.

 Wilberforce House Museum